 Placement of furniture in a room can redirect heated or cooled air in ways that enhance or detract from comfort.
 Locating furniture too close to HVAC air vents also makes a difference.
 Large furniture situated within 18 inches of a supply air vent decreases airflow and can affect temperature consistency.
 Balanced airflow volume entering and leaving the room is also disrupted.

 Sunshine streaming through windows brings both light and heat into the house.
 More solar heat means longer A/C cycles to compensate for heat gain and higher cooling costs.
-Research shows that placing furniture in the path of sunlight creates shadows on floor and walls that solar heat energy absorbed by the house.
+Research shows that placing furniture in the path of sunlight creates shadows on the floor.
+It also allows the walls to absorb solar heat energy into the home.

 Furniture may release fumes, especially volatile organic compounds (VOCs) like formaldehyde.
 These vapors accumulate within the enclosed environment of a house to levels that cause allergic reactions or illness in susceptible individuals.
-Wooden furniture manufactured with certain glues release VOCs, particularly when new.
-Foam material used for padding and cushioning is another source.
+Wooden furniture manufactured with certain glues releases VOCs, particularly when new.
+The foam material used for padding and cushioning is another source.
 Room air filters that utilize replaceable active charcoal or carbon filter elements can help control VOCs, particularly in rooms with new furniture.

 A/C coil damage.